 Toyo Open Country AT3 and Nitto Ridge Grappler are both high-quality off-road tires that are built with different intents.
-While Ridge Grappler is a rugged-terrain tire, Open Country AT3 is an all-terrain tire.
+While Ridge Grappler is a rugged-terrain tire, Open Country AT3 is an off-road all-terrain tire.
 Since both tires belong to the same company, they target different audiences.
 So, which tire do you belong to?
 Let’s see!

 Toyo Open Country AT3 | Nitto Ridge Grappler | |